Always tired after 30 — even when you’re getting enough sleep? You’re not imagining it. And you’re not lazy.

 Research published through the National Institutes of Health documents measurable changes in mitochondrial activity across adulthood.

-Your cells are producing less ATP from the same amount of food.
+What matters for fatigue specifically is this: your cells are producing less energy from the same amount of food.
 Less fuel reaching your muscles.
 Less energy available for your brain.
-Slower recovery.
-Heavier mornings.
 That persistent exhaustion that never quite lifts — even after a full night of sleep.

-This is why you can sleep eight hours and still wake up feeling always tired after 30.
+This is why you can sleep eight hours and still wake up feeling exhausted — even when everything else seems “normal.”

 The Signals Your Body Is Sending